wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

     - Sign with Device Guard signing.
     - Sign with a certificate (.pfx).
     - Specify a .cer file.
-This does not sign the package but matches the subject of the certificate that will be used for signing.
+This option doesn't sign the package but matches the subject of the certificate that will be used for signing.

 4. Detail the package information.
 The MSIX Packaging Tool tries to autofill information about the app based on the installer that's used.
 You can customize the input with your own values as needed.

 5. Run the installation.
 The tool starts to monitor the installation phase and capture all installation options.
 If the installer requires a restart, you can restart the computer and continue the process of conversion.

-6. Manage first launch tasks.
-This page captures the first run experience launch by selecting **run**.
+6. Manage the tasks that determine the user experience the first time you run the tool.

 7. Review the services report.
 This step is used for installers that register services on the computers.
 Supported services are listed in the **Included** table.
 Services that aren't supported appear in the **Excluded** table.